Arizona House bill hits banks that refuse gun firm business

-PHOENIX (AP) — A proposal that would bar any government agency in Arizona contracting with a firm that refuses to do business with a firearms company got strong support from majority Republicans on a state House committee but tough pushback from the banking industry.
+PHOENIX (AP) — An Arizona bill to prohibit government agencies from contracting with firms that refuse to do business with firearms companies received strong support this week from majority Republicans on a state House committee but generated tough criticism from the banking industry.

-The proposal from GOP Rep. Frank Carroll of Sun City West would require companies doing business with the state or local governments to certify they won’t refuse to serve a firearms-related company.
+The proposal from GOP Rep. Frank Carroll would require companies doing business with the state or local governments to certify they won’t refuse to work with firearms-related companies.

 “Why would you not want to do business with a Second Amendment-related business?”
-Rep. Quang Nguyen, R-Prescott Valley, asked a lobbyist for the banking industry during a Wednesday House Judiciary Committee hearing.
+Republican Rep. Quang Nguyen asked a lobbyist for the banking industry during a Wednesday House Judiciary Committee hearing.
 “I feel that it’s more political.”

 People are also reading…

-But bankers pushed back, calling it government overreach for lawmakers to try to force a business to deal with someone against their will and said it is not an issue in Arizona.
+But bankers resisted the bill, calling it government overreach for lawmakers to try to force businesses to deal with other companies against their will and said lawmakers are creating a problem with a non-issue in Arizona.

 “This seeks to have government interfere with those private businesses and come put their finger on the scale in support of a single industry,” said Jay Kaprosy, a lobbyist for the Arizona Bankers Association.
 “What this bill is asking you all to do is to pick winners and losers about what businesses in Arizona we’re going to favor and that’s where we have a problem with it.”

-Kaprosy noted that a loan officer at a bank specializing in farm banking may reject an application for a gun manufacturer because it is outside their firm’s focus, and under Carroll’s proposal they could be barred from handling government banking.
+Kaprosy said a bank loan officer specializing in farm banking, for example, might reject a loan application for a gun manufacturer because it is outside their firm’s focus and that under Carroll’s proposal that bank could be barred from handling government banking.

+The legislation follows the shutdown of social media sites popular with extremists, including Gab and Parler, when their web hosts, banks or payment processors refused to continue doing business.

+The Arizona bill stands in contrast to efforts in more liberal states to target gun manufacturers.

+California Gov. Gavin Newsom, a Democrat, has proposed another approach targeting firearm companies’ bottom lines, modeled after a Texas anti-abortion law that allows private citizens to bring lawsuits against those who assist with an abortion.

+Attorneys general in 13 states and the District of Columbia have also backed a lawsuit brought by the Mexican government against gun manufacturers.
+Public pension plans in several states have faced pressure to divest stakes in firearms companies.

-Michael Findlay, director of government relations for the firearms industry trade group the National Shooting Sports Foundation, said gun businesses have faced discrimination in banking.
+Michael Findlay, director of government relations for the firearms industry trade group the National Shooting Sports Foundation, said the Arizona measure is justified because gun businesses have faced discrimination in banking.

 “This bill is a Second Amendment bill,” Findlay said.
 “We have members in the state of Arizona as well as all over the country that have been discriminated on access to capital, payment processors.”

-He noted that similar legislation has been enacted in Texas, Wyoming and Georgia.
+Similar legislation has been enacted in Texas, Wyoming and Georgia, he said.

 But Kaprosy said the proposal is purely political and threatens the independence of the banking industry.